A Linear-Quadratic Stackelberg Differential Game with Mixed Deterministic and Stochastic Controls: Introduction

-The Stackelberg differential game is also known as leader-follower differential game, which attracts more and more research attention recently, since it has wide practical backgrounds, especially in economics and finance.
-The earliest work about the game can be traced back to Stackelberg \cite{S52}, where the concept of Stackelberg equilibrium solution was defined for economic markets when some firms have power of domination over others.
+The leader-follower differential game is also known as Stackelberg differential game, which attracts more and more research attention recently, since it has wide practical backgrounds, especially in economics and finance.
+The earliest work about this kind of games can be traced back to von Stackelberg \cite{S52}, where the concept of Stackelberg equilibrium solution was defined for economic markets when some firms have power of domination over others.
+Castanon and Athans \cite{CM76} first studied the leader-follower game for stochastic differential systems.
 Bagchi and Ba\c{s}ar \cite{BB81} discussed an LQ stochastic Stackelberg differential game, where state and control variables do not enter diffusion coefficient in state equation.
-Yong \cite{Yong02} considered an LQ Stackelberg differential game in a rather general framework, with random coefficient, control dependent diffusion and weight matrix for controls in cost functional being not necessarily nonnegative definite. \O ksendal et al. \cite{OSU13} obtained a maximum principle for Stackelberg differential game in the jump-diffusion case, and applied the result to a newsvendor problem.
-Bensoussan et al. \cite{BCS15} investigated several information structures for stochastic Stackelberg differential game, whereas diffusion coefficient does not contain control variable.
-Shi et al. \cite{SWX16} introduced a new explanation for the asymmetric information feature of Stackelberg differential game, and an LQ stochastic Stackelberg differential game with noisy observation was solved, where not all the diffusion coefficients contain control variables.
-Shi et al. \cite{SWX17} studied an LQ stochastic Stackelberg differential game with asymmetric information, where control variables enter both diffusion coefficients of state equation.
-Xu and Zhang \cite{XZ16} and Xu et al. \cite{XSZ18} addressed a Stackelberg differential game with time-delay.
-Li and Yu \cite{LY18} applied FBSDE with a multilevel self-similar domination-monotonicity structure, to characterize the unique equilibrium of an LQ generalized Stackelberg game with hierarchy.
-Moon and Ba\c{s}ar \cite{MB18} investigated an LQ mean field Stackelberg differential game with adapted open-loop information structure of the leader where there are only one leader but arbitrarily large number of followers.
-See also Lin et al. \cite{LJZ19}, Wang et al. \cite{WWZ20} for recent developments on open-loop LQ Stackelberg game of mean-field type stochastic systems.
+Ba\c{s}ar and Olsder \cite{BS98} introduced different information structures for Stackelberg differential games.
+Yong \cite{Yong02} considered an LQ Stackelberg differential game in a rather general framework, with random coefficients, control dependent diffusion and weight matrix for controls in cost functional being not necessarily nonnegative definite.
+In recent years, the leader-follower differential game has become one of popular research fields in scholars.
+Applications of leader-follower differential game to principal-agent problem, financial investment, insurance/reinsurance, supply-chain management, smart grid, pension fund and mitigate epidemics, can be seen in lots of literatures.
+See Shi et al. \cite{SWX16,SWX17}, Lin et al. \cite{LJZ19}, Li et al. \cite{LMFCM21}, Moon \cite{Moon21}, Zheng and Shi \cite{ZS22}, Huang and Shi \cite{HS24} and the references therein.